Learn to Hunt

-Permit Administration - POTWs must ensure that industries comply with the effluent limits in their pretreatment permits.
+Permit Administration - POTWs must ensure that industries comply with their pretreatment permits.
 To ensure compliance, a POTW will identify sampling locations at an industrial facility and will specify effluent limits for each location.
-In addition, industries must be required by the POTW to submit monitoring reports at least twice per year.
+Industries will be required by the POTW to submit monitoring reports at least twice per year.

 Inspections & Monitoring Visits - POTWs must inspect and informally visit permitted industrial facilities.
-Discharge volume and toxicity can be used to determine the timing of inspections and visits.
+Discharge volume, discharge toxicity, violations, complaints, or suspected hazardous materials can be used to determine the timing of inspections and visits.
 The POTW must conduct both regular and unannounced visits to collect samples.
-Violations, complaints, or suspected hazardous materials may also trigger an inspection or visit.

 Enforcement - If an industrial facility violates its pretreatment permit, the POTW will take enforcement action after verifying the violation.
 Once a violation is confirmed, the violating facility will be required to comply within a specified period.
 If compliance deadlines are not met, civil and/or criminal proceedings may be initialed by the POTW.